 With the traumas of the 1994 Rwandan genocide still fresh in the population’s memory, the country was still rebuilding its national identity.
 Ritchey saw an opportunity.
 Not two months after his visit, he formed the Project Rwanda initiative in February 2006, now known as Team Africa Rising, “to contribute to the economic development of Rwanda by initiatives that were based on cycle as a symbol of hope,” as their mission statement reads.
 In short, Team Rwanda was born and has since flourished.

 As we rode our bikes through Kigali, we could all feel a tangible excitement around the upcoming race brewing in the streets, a product of this embrace of cycling over the past two decades.
-People cheered and clapped for us, and gave us thumbs-up; kids waved and ran alongside of us cheering us on and we mozied up the hills; and we were only doing a recovery spin.
+People cheered and clapped for us, and gave us thumbs-up; kids waved and ran alongside us, cheering as we mozied up the hills; and we were only doing a recovery spin.

 In a city as busy and bustling as any other we had been in, cars gave us a level of space and respect that we had never been accustomed to in the states.
-Not once did someone honk at us, and never once did a motorist come closer than three-feet to us as they made sure to pass us in the other lane (practically to their own endangerment as more often than not cars would be coming at them head-on).
+Not once did someone honk at us, and never once did a motorist come closer than three-feet to us, as they made sure to pass us in the other lane (practically to their own endangerment, for more often than not cars would be coming at them head-on).

 The mood was primed for something spectacular, and we could feel it before the race had even started.

-The scope and scale of the event in the eyes of the public made itself abundantly clear when we arrived by bus to the start and finish of the Stage 1 104-kilometer circuit in Rwamagana, located in the eastern region of the country.
+The scope and scale of the event in the eyes of the public made itself abundantly clear when we arrived by bus to the start and finish of Stage 1, a 104-kilometer circuit in Rwamagana, located in the eastern region of the country.

 Rwamagana is the ninth largest city in Rwanda, and when I say the entire city was out to see the start of the race, I mean the entire city.
 Businesses were still open, but they only seemed to be operating half-heartedly, as most employees had stepped out to witness the festivities of the race.